 Why Does Brain Fog Happen?

-Common Symptoms of Perimenopausal Brain Fog
+Some common symptoms of Perimenopausal Brain Fog

-• Feeling mentally slower than usual
+• Feeling mentally slower than usual.

-• Increased mental fatigue
+• Higher mental exhaustion

-How to Support Cognitive Wellbeing During Perimenopause
+Supporting Cognitive Wellbeing During the Perimenopause Stage

 Prioritise Sleep